Patient & Citizen Involvement

 The European Patients’ Academy (EUPATI) – Short guides and videos about HTA (Weblink) Patient Expert Training Course, including module on HTA

-CADTH pan-Canadian Oncology Drug Review (pCODR) Guide for Patient Advocacy Groups (PDF) to provide submissions for oncology drugs undergoing HTA review
+CADTH (noa CDA) pan-Canadian Oncology Drug Review (pCODR) Guide for Patient Advocacy Groups (PDF) to provide submissions for oncology drugs undergoing HTA review

 Scottish Health Council (SHC) Participation Toolkit: How to Conduct Surveys